Cb040719/reduxToolkit_components/README.md

 ## TodoList

 The TodoList component uses the `todoSlice` to manage state.
 This slice contains reducers for adding, removing and updating todos in the list.
-It also contains an asynchronous thunk for fetching data from an API endpoint.

 ## Counter

 The Counter component uses the `counterSlice` to manage state.
 This slice contains reducers for incrementing and decrementing the counter value.
-It also contains an asynchronous thunk for fetching data from an API endpoint.

 ## GetAPokemon